polterguy/phosphorusfive/README.md

 engine, allowing you to "orchestrate your components together like LEGO bricks".

 In fact, if you wish, you could in theory "declare" your execution trees, by using XML or JSON.
-Although we recommend using Hyperlisp, due to its much more condens syntax, and lack of "overhead", compared to XML and JSON.
+Although we recommend using Hyperlambda, due to its much more condens syntax, and lack of "overhead", compared to XML and JSON.

 This trait of P5, allows you to "orchestrate" your apps, by combining your parts together, more like how a conductor is orchestrating his musicians.
 It hence becomes an extremely high abstraction, allowing you to focus more on the